Getting a Mortgage on 3 Times Your Salary

 They’ll often ask for information on:

-• Type of employment: If you’re self-employed you could be viewed as a riskier borrower but extra paperwork on tax returns and invoices can sometimes assuage any reticence.
-If you happen to have a full-time job as a profession lenders deem trustworthy – a lawyer, dentist or doctor – then you’re more likely to be approved for higher multiples than 3 times salary.
+- Type of employment: If you’re self-employed, you could be viewed as a riskier borrower, but extra paperwork on tax returns and invoices can sometimes assuage any reticence.
+If you have a full-time job in a profession lenders deem trustworthy, a lawyer, dentist, or doctor, then you’re more likely to be approved for higher multiples than three times your salary.

-• Your deposit: A bigger deposit means a lower loan-to-value (LTV) ratio.
+- Your deposit: A bigger deposit means a lower loan-to-value (LTV) ratio.
 That can mean more lenders and products to choose from.
-More lenders mean more of a likelihood you’ll find one willing to offer above 3 times your salary.
+More lenders mean you’ll likely find one willing to offer above 3 times your salary.
 Showing a higher deposit gives lenders confidence that you can save and build up money.

-Any debt or bad credit: Both of these could affect your mortgage application and what a lender is willing to let you borrow as any repayments you are making in relation to these things will be factored into your debt-to-income ratio.
-Working with a broker prior to application can help in addressing any of these potential red flags.
+- Any debt or bad credit: Both of these could affect your mortgage application and what a lender is willing to let you borrow, as any repayments you are making in relation to these things will be factored into your debt-to-income ratio.
+Working with a broker prior to application can help address any of these potential red flags.

 Get matched with the right mortgage broker for your financial situation

-With some lenders using an income multiple of 3 and others not, it can be hard to know how much emphasis you should be putting on your income and how to use it as a guide for what size of mortgage you could potentially get.
+With some lenders using an income multiple of 3 and others not, it can be hard to know how much emphasis you should put on your income and how to use it as a guide for what size of mortgage you could get.
 This is where a broker can help.

 They’ll quickly be able to decipher what size of mortgage you’re likely to be offered and compare it against those offered by lenders using a different affordability scale.
-When it comes to mortgages, it’s not worth going it alone when the brokers we work with can give you answers and offer support throughout the process.
+Regarding mortgages, it’s not worth going alone when the brokers we work with can give you answers and offer support throughout the process.

 Ask a quick question